Frequently Asked Questions

 We approach our initiatives from a community-based perspective which recognizes the strengths and potential within the communities.
 Working in the context of a humanitarian crisis, success for B360 means working ourselves out of a job; that is to say, ensuring that ownership of the systems and solutions we help develop will ultimately be in the hands of refugee communities, so they can continue supporting themselves sustainably.

 As a social enterprise, we are not limited by constraints that may apply to traditional NGOs, such as having our funding tied to a donor’s needs and criteria.
 This allows us to direct our energy, time, and resources where they can make the most impact.
 As a small and mighty team, we are able to dedicate more time to direct engagement and the exploration of innovative and pioneering approaches to refugee support solutions.

 How do you decide who is considered a refugee?

 Refugees are people who have been forced to flee mistreatment or persecution.
-We use the internationally accepted definition* of a refugee, and we also consider people who may be in similar circumstances, but do not fulfill legal criteria or do not have access to legal protection.
+We use the internationally-accepted definition* of a refugee, and we also consider people who may be in similar circumstances, but do not fulfil legal criteria or do not have access to legal protection.
 This may include people forced to flee situations such as climate displacement and disasters, and those who have lived experiences as a refugee.